 An ongoing staff development plan is essential for all staff so they can more successfully meet the special needs of students.
 Districts should ensure that all personnel who work with students with special needs have access to relevant inservice training opportunities in order to foster evidence-informed practice.
-For of Lorde Epock from Cervices.
-A Mandae of Toeloles, I Roof ported and Colpelines specialized personnel, there is a need to focus on opportunities within their area of specialty and the specific roles they play in the service delivery system.
+For specialized personnel, there is a need to focus on opportunities within their area of specialty and the specific roles they play in the service delivery system.